eficode-academy/kubernetes-katas/07-healthchecks.md

 # Kubernetes health checks

+Health checks in Kubernetes are a mechanism to check if a pod able to handle load.
+This status can be used by Kubernetes to avoid routing traffic to pods which are unhealthy, or automatically recreate unhealthy pods.

-Kubernetes have two built-in ways of making a health check on a pod:
+Kubernetes has two built-in ways of making a health check on a pod:

 - _readnissprobe_ that finds out if your pod is